 Dr. Clark has taught at the City University of New York's Borough Manhattan Community College and was active Graduate Faculty at the University of North Texas.
-Clark has been a lead teacher in the ChiCa Power program at the Jazz House Kids.
+She was a lead teacher for the ChiCa Power program at Jazz House Kids in Montclair, NJ.

-Clark can most recently be heard playing on SteepleChase record #900, Allegra Levy's Lose My Number: Allegra Levy Sings John McNeil.
+Clark can be heard playing on SteepleChase record #900, Allegra Levy's Lose My Number: Allegra Levy Sings John McNeil.